microsoft/pai/docs/tools/how-to-setup-report-script.md

 * memory allocated: how much memory(GB) allocated to the job, this include the memory allocated to app master
 * max memory usage: maximum memory(GB) usage of this job
 * gpu allocated: how many gpu card allocated to the job

+### gpu.csv

+This file is about all gpu util info in cluster.

+The file have following columns:

+* host_ip: where this gpu installed
+* gpu_id: gpu minor number in the node
+* avg: avg utils during the time frame

 ## Prerequisite